annazc-ann/wa-automove/README.md

 $ python automove.py
 ```
 <p>It will move the files inside your WhatsApp folder to the specified folder (according to the file extension) created by <code>$ sh mkdir.sh</code>.
 <br>This script is programmed not to running on the background by default.
-But you can make it to run
-on background by uncommenting <code>while True:</code> statement and add an indent to the line underneath.
+But you can make it to run on background by uncommenting <code>while True:</code> statement and add an indent to the line underneath.
-If you enable that, it will always running in the background until you stop it by hit <code>ctrl+c</code> or
+If you enable that, it will always running in the background until you stop it by hit <code>ctrl+c</code> or the Termux app is closed.
- the Termux app is closed.
 But the default is better for now.</p>

 ### Tips
-Please disable WhatsApp media automatic download for.... dunno.
+Please disable WhatsApp media automatic download for.... oh dunno.
 I think it is just better :) it's for your sake

 <h3>🚨 ATTENTION 🚨</h3>
 Running this script means that you will not be able to access